Aboriginal Peoples are advised the Library Collection contains images, voices and names of deceased people in physical and online resources.

 You can discover what is in the Collection through the Box List, or explore the Collection by browsing Collection Discovery or searching the Special Collections Catalogue.

-Professor Lowitja (Lois) O'Donoghue is a member of the Yankunytjatjara people of northwest South Australia.
-She is a survivor of the Stolen Generations and an advocate for Aboriginal and Torres Strait Islander rights.
-Throughout her life, O’Donoghue has worked towards the improving the health and welfare of Aboriginal peoples.
+Dr Lowitja O'Donoghue was a member of the Yankunytjatjara people of northwest South Australia.
+She was a survivor of the Stolen Generations and an advocate for Aboriginal and Torres Strait Islander rights.
+Throughout her life, O’Donoghue worked towards improving the health and welfare of Aboriginal peoples.
 In 1962, O'Donoghue took on a role with the State Government as an Aboriginal Liaison Officer and later as a Welfare Officer.
 In 1967, she moved into the Commonwealth Department of Aboriginal Affairs where she became the Director in 1975, making her the first Aboriginal person to head an Australian government department.

 O'Donoghue was appointed as the inaugural chairperson of the Aboriginal and Torres Strait Islander Commission (ATSIC) in 1990.
 She was the first Aboriginal person to address the United Nations General Assembly during the launch of the United Nations International Year of Indigenous Peoples in 1992.